striblab/strib-styles/README.md

 Font-sizes and spacing should be relative as much as possible.
 This means using `em` mostly and `%` for things like width and height.
 Since these styles are made to be able to be embedded in a site with existing styles, `rem` usage is avoided, though would be ideal for component-level sizes.

+Avoid `top-margin` as it can be be collapsed and create unexpected results.

 ## Development

 ### Dependencies and prerequisites